-This week, a federal judge overturned the threatened status of the northern long-eared bat (NLEB) and ordered U.S. Fish and Wildlife Service (USFWS) to make a new listing decision.
+This week, a federal judge overturned the threatened status of the northern long-eared bat (NLEB) and ordered United States Fish and Wildlife Service (USFWS) to make a new listing decision.

 For the NLEB, the final 4(d) rule enforces take prohibitions ONLY in the following situations:

 There are no take prohibitions for projects that do not meet these requirements.
-As the 4(d) rule applies in such limited instances, the vast majority of proposed projects in the NLEB range do not need to consider effects to NLEB.
+As the 4(d) rule applies in such limited instances, most proposed projects in the NLEB range do not need to consider effects on NLEB.

-The federal judge’s Memorandum Opinion provides several reasons for the ruling, describing that the USFWS decision to list NLEB was not based on best available data, that cumulative effects were not adequately considered, that public notice and comment requirements were violated, and that USFWS did not adequately analyze the species status within the “significant portion of the range.”
+The federal judge’s Memorandum Opinion provides several reasons for the ruling, describing that the USFWS decision to list NLEB was not based on the best available data and did not consider cumulative effects.
+Additionally, the judge claimed that USFWS violated public notice and comment requirements and did not adequately analyze the bat species status within the “significant portion of the range.”

-In conclusion, the ruling requires USFWS to make a new listing decision consistent with the Memorandum Opinion and leaves the threatened listing in place in the meantime.
+In conclusion, the ruling requires USFWS to make a new listing decision consistent with the Memorandum Opinion and leaves the threatened listing in place.